Sales

 Don't expect them to be able to figure out how to use the various features without any guidance.

-• Send follow-up emails after the welcome email with helpful tips and resources that will familiarize the user with your product.
-It's better to send shorter emails that focus on one thing rather than long ones that try to cover too much information.
+• Send follow-up emails after the welcome email.
+Include helpful tips and resources that will familiarize the user with your product.
+It's better to send shorter emails that focus on one action item rather than long emailss that try to cover too much information.

 • Create clear and easy-to-follow product walkthroughs.
-This will walk them through each step of various processes and allow them to get familiar with how your product works.
+They walk customers through each step of various processes and allow them to get familiar with how your product works.
 Consider offering both screen recordings and written documents with screenshots.

-• Offer live training.
-This is the most time-intensive, but it will give your customers the most in-depth understanding of how to use your product.
-You can answer questions in real-time and also get a sense of some of the most common challenges new customers face when first starting to use your product.
+• Offer live training sessions.
+This is the most time-intensive, but it gives your customers the most in-depth understanding of how to use your product.
+It also allows you to provide personalized onboarding, as you can answer questions in real-time and help resolve challenges.

 product onboarding